eygilbert/egdb_intl/doc/reference.md

     );

 **Parameters**:
   - `options`:  a character string of optional open settings.
-The options are of the form `name = value`, with multiple options are separated by a semicolon (`;`) and either a `NULL` pointer or an empty string (`""`) can be given for no options.
+The options are of the form `name = value`, with multiple options separated by a semicolon (`;`) and either a `NULL` pointer or an empty string (`""`) can be given for no options.
 The following options are currently defined:
     - `maxpieces = N`: sets the maximum number of pieces for which the driver will lookup values.
 By default, all the database files found during `egdb_open()` will be used.
-This can also be queried by `egdb_identify()`.
+This can also be queried using `egdb_identify()`.
     - `maxkings_1side_8pcs = N`: sets the maximum number of kings each side can have in 8-piece positions for which the driver will lookup values.
 By default, all 8-piece databases (if not otherwise restricted by `max_pieces`) will be used.
   - `cache_mb`: the number of MiB (`2^20` bytes) of dynamically allocated memory that the driver will use for caching previously looked up positions.
   - `directory`: the full path to the location of the database files.